-Sliding windows are a type of window that has two or even more slightly overlapping sashes that horizontally slide within the frame.
+Sliding or Slider windows are a type of window that has two or even more slightly overlapping sashes that horizontally slide within the frame.
 One of the sashes is fixed while the rest can glide to the left or right sides of the frame through detachable rollers.

 By moving horizontally, sliding windows do not go against gravity and do not have failed springs.
 It is more convenient to use in patios where they do not pose as obstacles to people walking in the vicinity.
 It is also good to use in kitchens, where sliding panes work more conveniently in providing ventilation.
 They are an ideal choice for those in highly populated areas because they do not obstruct traffic flow.
 These windows are easy to use and install and is suited for areas where the weather frequently changes.